-Fig. 3 - Left axis: Spectral distribution of the solar photon flux φ.
+Fig. 3 - Left axis: Spectral distribution of the solar photon flux ( $\phi$ ).
 The photon flux is the number of photons per unit area per unit time arriving on the semiconductor.
-Right axis and dashed line: cumulative photon flux (that is fraction of the photon flux with smaller wavelength).
+Right axis and dashed line: cumulative photon flux (i.e. fraction of the photon flux with smaller wavelength).

-6. Estimate the fraction of the solar photon flux that can activate the following semiconductors: TiO2, CdS, Si.
+6. Estimate the fraction of the solar photon flux that can activate the following semiconductors: $TiO_2$ , CdS, Si.
 State explicitly the equations and units used for the computation.